anybodesign/from-scratch/README.md

 # From Scratch

-A WordPress Starter Theme by Thomas Villain @ anybodesign.com\
+A WordPress Starter Theme by Thomas Villain @ anybodesign.com

+## Instructions

+### Auto-Updater

 First of all, remove or customize the Auto-Updater lines at the bottom of the functions.php file.\
 If you don't want to use Github/Bitbucket auto-update feature, remove the _plugin-update-checker_ dependency in the _inc_ directory.\
 Documentation: <https://github.com/YahnisElsts/plugin-update-checker>

+### Custom Post Type

+If you don’t need any custom post type, remove this line in the functions.php file: `include_once('inc/fs-cpt.php');`

+### ACF Page Builder

+If you don’t need the ACF page builder, remove the ACF lines in the functions.php file and delete the _acf_ folder in the _inc_ directory.

 ## Changelog

+### 2.7.3 - 2018.05.08
+* Adding Custom Post Type
+* Adding Custom Taxonomy
+* Functions names

 ### 2.7.2 - 2018.05.07
 * Plugin Update Checker update